adrian-andersson/ModuleForge/docs/functions/Get-MFFolderItemDetails.md

 ```

 ## DESCRIPTION
-The \`get-mfFolderItemDetails\` function takes a path to source folder
+The \`Get-MFFolderItemDetails\` function takes a path to source folder

 It creates a job that generates a details about all found PS1 files,
 including: The content of PS1 files, the names of any functions, the names of any classes, and any inter-related dependencies